hotosm/learnosm/_posts/en/0500-10-23-tasking-manager3_en.md

 Below the description the screen is divided into a left and right section.
 The left section is a tabbed panel with tabs for "Instructions", "Map", "Validate" and "Questions and Comments".
 On the right is a map of the project and the individual tasks for mapping.

 - The uncolored tasks are ready and available for mapping
+- Pink grid squares have been invalidated by a validator and are again available for mapping
-- Pink areas of the map indicate higher priority areas
+- Red areas of the map indicate higher priority areas
 - Yellow/Gold grid squares have had the first pass of mapping completed and are ready for validation
+- Blue Tasks are currently being worked on
-- A yellow border indicates the task selected by you
+- A dark blue border indicates the task selected by you
-- Blue Tasks are currently being worked on by another mapper
 - Green Tasks have had the 2nd pass of mapping completed and the mapping has been "validated"
 - Dark grey tasks have been looked at by a mapper and marked as not having acceptable imagery for mapping
-- The blue line normally visible in the perimeter squares of a project indicates the border of the project.
-This border normally follows the available imagery, an administrative boundary, etc, so may appear as an unusual shape.
-Although mapping may be completed outside this border, it is not a requirement and will not be considered by validators.

 #### Instructions Tab